 What is hojicha?

-Hojicha is a green tea that is naturally low in caffeine, but since it's roasted, it has that "smoky" flavour that is similar to coffee.
+Hojicha is a roasted green tea that is naturally low in caffeine, but since it's roasted, it has that "smoky" flavour that is similar to coffee.

 I seem to really enjoy hojicha with nutty flavours, such as this Hojicha Black Sesame Oat Latte.